Guide, Reviewed 27 April 2026

 After 3pm, you face the school run, returning commuter traffic, and (in winter) fading daylight.
 Examiner fatigue is also a small factor, although DVSA distributes the most demanding tests across the day to limit this effect.

-A 4-point time-of-day swing is meaningful but small compared with the 35-point gap between best and worst centres.
+A 4-point time-of-day swing is meaningful but small compared with the 30-point gap between best and worst centres (Lerwick around 67% versus the toughest London centres around 36%).
 Choose your centre first, then optimise time of day within whatever slots are available.
 Do not sacrifice a good centre for a "better" hour at a worse one.

 • When booking, if multiple slots are available, prefer 10am to 11:30am where possible